General info, tips, suggestions, and options for paramotors

 Fuel filter – What kind/type to use?
 If you choose poorly, the engine will also run poorly, if at all.
 Removal and installation tips.
 The fuel system MUST be purged of old fuel and air when changing out the fuel filter!

-Fuel line installation – Silicone grease may be used to aid installation and lower the chance of splitting the end of the line.
+Fuel line installation – Silicone grease may be used to aid installation and lower the chance of splitting less expensive line.
 Modest use of a heat gun also helps lower the stress on the line.
 Some pilots insert the end of a pair of needle nosed pliers to increase the diameter of the line, much like using a fid.
 BE ABSOLUTELY CERTAIN THAT THE FUEL LINE AT THE CARBURETOR INLET IS NOT LEAKING!
 If there is no clamp at the inlet, use a 3/32" (2.5mm) nylon zip tie double wrapped around the tubing.
 A leaking fuel line at the carburetor inlet will allow air to enter and may cause a lean condition when the engine is at or near full throttle, possibly burning it up.

 Fuel line types – Most paramotors: 3/16" (4mm) ID line throughout.
 Some of the smaller engines may use 1/8" (3mm) ID from the inline fuel filter to the carburetor.
 Tygon® LP1100 and Excelon Fuel & Lubricant line are premium quality.
 They are expensive but will last for years and will not split.
 Other fuel line offered on Amazon and eBay is not good quality.
 Miniplane-USA sells quality OEM fuel line by the foot.
 You get what you pay for per a line's chemical stability and resistance.
 Do NOT use ordinary vinyl tubing, rubber hose, or the black fuel line from China.
 They will become stiff quickly and stress the connections on the tank and engine.
 Auto parts stores do not have the right type.
-Pilots in other countries may not have Tygon® or Excelon line available and will have to do some research to find lines that are gasoline and ethanol resistant.
+Pilots outside the U.S. may not have Tygon® or Excelon line available and will have to do some research to find lines that are gasoline and ethanol resistant.

 Fuel mixed? – Is there oil in the gasoline?